google/serberus/README.md

 `screen /dev/ttyUSB0 {baudrate}`

 ### JTAG
 I need to do a little more work here as most of the tools like `pyftdi` and `flashrom` do not look for the FT4233. `pyftdi` should work with `--vidpid` flag and the value 0403:6041.
-You may need to change udev permissions
+You need to change udev permissions.
+For OpenOCD, compile from source using "./configure --enable-ftdi".
+USB VID:PID is 0403:6041.

 ### SWD, I2C, SPI
 Details coming soon